jeffreyzhai123/Code-Llama/README.md

 - If you click Profile Page button at home page, you will be able to set up or change your username.
 This page may load a bit slow, so if you didn't see anything at the first glance, please wait for a few seconds for it to show up
 - NOTE: if you refresh or quit (click backward on the browser) at the middle of a quiz, no result is going to be recorded

+# Data in database
+- There are two collections: performance review and problem bank
+- Inside performance review, there is user data.
+Each user has field of userid, username, and results.
+- start time is the quiz start time

 # Important notes for troubleshooting
 - If you want to shift from running using Docker to running using npm command, please stop the Docker containers (i.e. all four relevant containers for this project need to be stopped) for the application before you run the npm command otherwise the port will not be freed for use.
 Also, after stopping the containers, please check that the ollama is running locally (not in Docker), and restart it if you somehow stopped it before.